Polynomiality properties of tropical refined invariants: Introduction

 \end{exa}

 \begin{exa} For $n\ge 2$, one computes easily that

-In particular, one notes a discrepancy with the case of $\CP^2$, ie when $n=1$.
+In particular, one notes a discrepancy with the case of $\CP^2$, i.e. when $n=1$.
 This originates probably from the fact that the toric complex algebraic surface $X_{\Delta_{a,0,n}}$ is singular as soon as $n\ge 2$. \end{exa}

 \begin{exa} Here we illustrate Theorem \ref{thm:poly s} in the case of $\Delta_4$.
 According to Example \ref{exa:G quartic} and setting $t=11-2s$, one has

 In particular one has

 meaning that the threshold $d\ge i+2$ in Example \ref{exa:coef g0 bis} is sharp. \end{exa}